vishandi/tp/docs/DeveloperGuide.md

 The parsing of findCommonTiming command is handled by the following classes:
 * `AddressBookParser`
-    * Checks that the user input contains the FindCommonTimingCommand.COMMAND_WORD and calls `FindCommonTimingParser#parse()`
+    * Checks that the user input contains the FindCommonTimingCommand.COMMAND_WORD and calls `FindCommonTimingParser#parse()`.
 * `FindCommonTimingParser`
     * Parses the user input to extract the required arguments.
     * Creates a new `IsTagInPersonPredicate` object that will help check if contacts in the address book have the tag that the user has inputted.